Current Initiatives: Food

 Dining Hall Strategies | Skidmore Student Garden

-- Local Foods Survey for Farmers and Distributors: Sustainable Skidmore, the Sustainability Office at Skidmore College, located in Saratoga
+- Local foods survey for farmers and distributors: Sustainable Skidmore, the Sustainability Office at Skidmore College, located in Saratoga

-Springs, NY, is interested in enhancing the Farm to College program on campus, in
+Springs, N.Y., is interested in enhancing the Farm to College program on campus in

-Distributors: take the survey online, or download a copy
+Distributors: take the survey online or download a copy

-Producers/Farmers: take the survey online, or download a copy
+Producers/farmers: take the survey online or download a copy

-- Skidmore Local Food Research: Sarah Arndt '14 is working on a summer internship with Sustainable Skidmore that
+- Skidmore local food research: Sarah Arndt '14 is working on a summer internship with Sustainable Skidmore that

 focuses on local and regional foods purchasing and networking.
 This is an extension

-hall.
-Sarah joined Eva Fillion '12, Ros Freeman '12, Jewels O'Brien '15, and Laura
+Arndt joined Eva Fillion '12, Ros Freeman '12, Jewels O'Brien '15, and Laura Mindlin

 Dining Hall Strategies

-- Murray-Aikins Dining Hall Renovations: Thanks to the dining hall's 2006 renovation, the new dining program has reduced its
+- Murray-Aikins Dining Hall renovations: Thanks to the dining hall's 2006 renovation, the new dining program has reduced its

 food waste by an estimated 20%.

-- Food Waste Reduction Strategies: Proper food handling can reduce wasted food significantly by making sure that food
+- Food waste reduction strategies: Proper food handling can reduce wasted food significantly by making sure that food

 does not have to be thrown out because of avoidable mistakes.
 Skidmore Dining Services